DRPO: Efficient Reasoning via Decoupled Reward Policy Optimization

 \textbf{Evaluating Trade-off via AES.} Additionally, we directly quantify the effectiveness of our proposed method in enhancing reasoning efficiency with minimal performance drop, using the Accuracy-Efficiency Score (AES).
 AES is positive when the model reduces output length while maintaining or enhancing accuracy, and negative when accuracy deteriorates.
 For fair comparison, reference model in AES is each method's counterpart without length reward, i.e., $\lambda$=+$\infty$ for DRPO, $\alpha=0$ for RLOO-LP, $\beta=0$ for ALP, $w=0$ for HAPO.
 We present the best AES score for each method in Table~\ref{tab:aes} and defer detailed results in Appendix~\ref{app:aes}.
-From Table~\ref{tab:aes}, we observe that all the baseline methods exhibit a negative AES score for both 1.5B and 7B models, indicating the inefficiency of existing methods in reducing reasoning length while preserving performance.
-In contrast, DRPO consistently achieves a positive AES score for finetuning both 1.5B and 7B models, highlighting its capability of improving reasoning efficiency while maintaining performance.
+From Table~\ref{tab:aes}, we observe that almost all the baseline methods exhibit negative AES scores across 1.5B, 7B, and 8B models, indicating the inefficiency of existing methods in reducing reasoning length while preserving performance.
+In contrast, DRPO consistently achieves a positive AES score for finetuning 1.5B, 7B, and 8B models, highlighting its capability of improving reasoning efficiency while maintaining performance.